Our valuation tech uses live market data to estimate your car’s value accurately.

 At Motorway, our network of verified dealers have a lot of experience in buying used cars, so you needn’t worry about hiding dents or scratches.
 They are aware that most used cars will have some cosmetic flaws.
 Our advice is always to be as honest as possible about the condition of your car.
 Otherwise, the sale may fall through later.

 Sit back and wait to hear from us – Motorway takes away all the stress and hassle from selling cars.
-Once your car profile is complete, we’ll alert our dealers that your car is entering our daily sale – and invite them to make their best offer.
+Once your car profile is complete, we’ll alert our dealers that your car is entering our online sale – and invite them to make their best offer.
 That’s all there is to it.
 There’s no haggling with car dealers.
 No panicking over your lack of car knowledge.
 No one to chip down your price.
 You can just sit back and relax.
 We’ll be in touch when the sale is over – to let you know your best price.
 It really is that simple!